 Through Everyday Love, Mukti also facilitates The Relationship Revolution a 10 week Online Program – with 30 hours of Live Group Coaching.

 Mukti worked along side the late founder of CNVC, Dr. Marshall Rosenberg, co-training, studying intensively with him in Switzerland, the USA, Australia and New Zealand.
 NVC was a life changing discovery for her.

-She has found that to truly transform the foundations of a relationship it often requires more than learning Nonviolent Communication (NVC) – which is all about how we create positive cycles of connection.
-It requires us to be able to identify subtle disruptive habits and patterns.
+She has found that to truly transform the foundations of a relationship it often requires more than learning Nonviolent Communication (NVC) – which is about how to create positive cycles of connection.
+It requires us to also be able to identify subtle disruptive habits and patterns.

 For this reason Mukti studied and became an Emotionally Focused Couple Therapist (EFCT), in an empirically proven methodology widely considered one of the best couple therapy models available.